buttercup/buttercup-desktop/README.md

 [Click here to automatically download](https://download.buttercup.pw) the latest release for your OS, or checkout the [releases page](https://github.com/buttercup-pw/buttercup/releases) to download different builds and versions.

 ## Encryption & Format
 Buttercup uses a delta-system to manage archive changes and save conflicts.
 The archive, upon saving, is encrypted with AES 256bit CBC mode with a SHA256 HMAC.
-Encryption is performed once the password has been salted and prepared with PBKDF2 at 1000 iterations.
+Encryption is performed once the password has been salted and prepared with PBKDF2 at between 200-250k iterations.

 Because security with password storage is of the utmost importance, Buttercup will remain in alpha/beta release mode until some level of professional scrutiny has occurred.
 It is completely possible that security-related changes will occur, but this is inevitable and we handle every question and criticism with great care when it comes to the safety of using our software.